panzerlop/panzerlop/Why LINUX, Why CARE?.md

 # Why Linux?
 Why care?

 Linux is an open source project that has been developed since 1991, the vast majority of internet infrastructure and cloud services run on systems based from
-Linux – it’s free and secure.
+Linux – it’s free and easily configurable to be secure, especially at enterprise level.

 I chose Kubuntu ( A flavour of Ubuntu ) because most support for Ubuntu applies which has a huge community – this means most errors you could encounter have likely already been solved and documented online.